impress-org/give-receipt-attachments/README.md

 ![GIVE-RA on Email Receipt](assets/ggfd-email-receipt.jpg)

-## About Matt Cromwell
+## ABOUT MATT CROMWELL

-I'm Head of Support and Community Outreach at [WordImpress](https://wordimpress.com).
-I build custom plugins and themes and blog regularly at [mattcromwell.com](https://www.mattcromwell.com).
+I'm Head of Support and Community Outreach at [WordImpress](https://wordimpress.com/).
+Our most popular plugin is [Give](https://wordpress.org/plugins/give), the leading donation plugin for WordPress.
+I build custom WordPress plugins and themes and blog frequently at [mattcromwell.com](https://www.mattcromwell.com/) on WordPress, Religion and Politics, and Family life.

+If you are enjoying [Give Receipt Attachments](https://www.mattcromwell.com/products/give-receipt-attachments) please consider giving a donation to support my free plugin and theme development.
+All donations provided through my website go to [help San Diego nonprofit organizations with their hosting and web maintenance](https://www.mattcromwell.com/help-me-help-others/).

-## About Give
+## ABOUT GIVE
 Give is the leading Donation Plugin for WordPress.
 Within one year Give received over 100 5-star reviews, and 10,000 active installs.
 Give is actively developed and supported.
 Find out more at [givewp.com](https://givewp.com).
 Read about our [Give Stories here](https://givewp.com/category/give-stories).